-Exam - Open Book (contributes 50% to module grade).
+Exam - (closed book and face-to-face, contributes 50% to module grade).
 Students will tackle a series statistical questions covering all topics.

-Students need to achieve at least 30% in both components in order to pass the module.
+Students need to achieve at least 40% in both components in order to pass the module.

-If you do not meet the component level requirements for the module (i.e. achieving 30% in both components) you will receive a QF outcome.
+If you do not meet the component level requirements for the module (i.e. achieving 40% in both components) you will receive a QF outcome.
 This means that you will be required to repeat the failed component(s), even if your module mark is above 40%.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort